Implementation guide

 considering all operating environments

-ensuring that all service and systems arrangements consider the creation and management of information and records needed to support business.
+ensuring all service and systems arrangements consider the creation and management of information and records needed to support business.

 2.1 Information and records required to support and meet business needs must be identified